hyemin-project/static-website/README.md

 # Healthy Cooking Web page

 This project is a web application inspired by the design of [MIKAELA's page](https://www.mikaelareuben.com/).
-The main focus is promoting healthy and delicious recipes.
+The main focus is promoting healthy and delicious recipes and someone's information.

 ## Technologies Used